Taxd

 3. Can a company claim Patent Box relief retroactively?

 Patent Box relief can only be claimed for the current and future accounting periods.
-However, companies can amend previous tax returns within certain time limits if they discover they are eligible for Patent Box relief for those periods.
+However, companies can amend previous online tax returns within certain time limits if they find they are eligible for Patent Box relief for those periods.

 4. What is the Annual Investment Allowance (AIA)?